 A wide number of factors contribute to an increased postural sway.
 Sarcopenia, defined as decline in muscle mass and strength with aging, is one important determinant.(15) In addition, sarcopenic obese people have demonstrated a higher postural sway on static posturography as compared to non-sarcopenic non-obese people.(16) Low muscle strength alone has also shown significant correlation with increased postural sway.(17)

-Osteoporosis is also often associated with high postural sway, but the relationship may not be causal because of muscle-bone interaction i.e. weak muscle strength is associated with weak bones.(18–20) The effect of nutrition and exercise on composition of both muscle and bone might also explain why sarcopenia and increased postural sway are known to be accompanied by osteoporosis.(21,22)
+Osteoporosis have been associated with high postural sway, but the relationship may not be causal because of muscle-bone interaction i.e. weak muscle strength is also associated with weak bones.(18–20) The effect of nutrition and exercise on composition of both muscle and bone might also explain why sarcopenia and increased postural sway are known to be accompanied by osteoporosis.(21,22)

 Increased postural sway translates into falls that in presence of low BMD determine the risk for fracture.(10,23–25) Adding postural sway to fracture risk prediction tools might improve their predictive ability.
 In one study, multiple postural sway components were positively associated with FRAX scores.
 However, after adjusting for covariates in a regression model, only ML sway (measured while standing on a 4-inch-thick foam) was significantly associated with FRAX scores.
 In the same study, mediolateral sway measured using static posturography (standing on foam, eyes closed) demonstrated ability to differentiate between fracture and no fracture groups with area under curve (AUC) of 0.66 (p = 0.10).(27)

-Our study results are in alignment with previous studies, supporting the addition of postural sway in fracture risk assessment.
+Our results are in alignment with previous studies, supporting the addition of postural sway in fracture risk assessment.
 However, the results of this study are generalizable only for elderly Finnish women because fall risk varies among different populations.(28,29)

 Conclusion